We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 The most common design for an engagement ring setting leaves room for one main diamond on top.

-Some feature accents and other gemstones along the shank or surrounding the center diamond, but buyers are often deciding which setting best displays one diamond.
+Some feature accents and other gemstones along the shank or surrounding the center diamond, but buyers are often deciding which setting best displays a single diamond.

 One of the advantages of trellis settings is it can hold multiple diamonds in a prominent position.